AllianceSoftware/alliance-platform-py/packages/ap-storage/docs/async_uploads.rst

 Storage backends handle the logic for generating signed upload & download URLs, and for moving files to the final location.
 The following backends are provided:

-1. :class:`~alliance_platform.storage.async_uploads.storage.S3AsyncUploadStorage` - Uploads to Amazon S3
+1. :class:`~alliance_platform.storage.async_uploads.storage.s3.S3AsyncUploadStorage` - Uploads to Amazon S3
-2. :class:`~alliance_platform.storage.async_uploads.storage.AzureAsyncUploadStorage` - Uploads to Azure blob storage
+2. :class:`~alliance_platform.storage.async_uploads.storage.azure.AzureAsyncUploadStorage` - Uploads to Azure blob storage
-3. :class:`~alliance_platform.storage.async_uploads.storage.FileSystemAsyncUploadStorage` - Uploads to Django directly and stores the file in the local filesystem (e.g. media files).
+3. :class:`~alliance_platform.storage.async_uploads.storage.filesystem.FileSystemAsyncUploadStorage` - Uploads to Django directly and stores the file in the local filesystem (e.g. media files).

-Other implementations can be provided by extending the :class:`~alliance_platform.storage.async_uploads.storage.AsyncUploadStorage` class and implementing the relevant methods.
+Other implementations can be provided by extending the :class:`~alliance_platform.storage.async_uploads.storage.base.AsyncUploadStorage` class and implementing the relevant methods.

 .. _async-uploads-installation: